hfbigbio/hfbigbio.github.io/index.md

 [Join the Discord Server](https://discord.gg/Cwf3nT3ajP).

+The hackathon runs from **2nd April 2022 - 15th April 2022**.
+We have detailed instructions for participation on our GitHub page.

 # What will I do during the hackathon?

-Implement standardized data loading scripts for a curated list of biomedical datasets.
+We’re asking participants to implement standardized data loading scripts for a curated list of biomedical datasets.
+Visit our [project board](https://github.com/orgs/bigscience-workshop/projects/6) to volunteer for specific datasets.

+Implementing 3 or more dataset loaders will guarantee authorship on our forthcoming academic paper.
+We recognize that some datasets require more effort than others, so please reach out if you have questions.
+Our goal is to be inclusive with credit!

-# When is the hackathon?
+# What is the BigScience initiative?

-Between 2nd April 2022 to 15th April 2022.
+Read more about it [here](https://bigscience.huggingface.co/).

 <!--